South Africa's rand weakens as investors assess Fed rate hike

 "Now it's just a question of whether the Fed's actions, combined with moves in commodity markets, will become recessionary, something the markets may be starting to price in."

-As South Africa is a resource-led country, recent rises in commodity prices, especially gold, platinum and coal, had strengthened the currency, even though investors rush to the safe haven dollar during uncertain times.
+As South Africa is a resource-led country, recent rises in commodity prices, especially gold, platinum and coal, had strengthened the currency, making it one of the best-performing among emerging markets this year.

 But on Friday gold prices fell and were on track for their worst week since late November, as safe-haven demand fuelled by Russia's invasion of Ukraine subsided.
 GOL/